BenWolstencroft/home-assistant-floorplan/README.md

 ### `floorplan.get_all_entity_coordinates`

 Get coordinates for all static entities at once (useful for the Lovelace card).
+Also includes beacon node locations.

 **Returns:**
 ```json